-In September 2013, Governor Patrick and Mayor Menino joined Secretary of Education Matthew Malone and 18 RoxMAPP students as they began their first dual enrollment (high school/college) class experience.
+In September 2013, the Governor and Mayor Menino joined the Secretary of Education and 18 RoxMAPP students as they began their first dual enrollment (high school/college) class experience.
 The first cohort of students will focus on allied health.

-“We have made tremendous strides in raising the achievement levels of all Massachusetts students, but there is more we can do to prepare for the 21st century economy,” said Governor Patrick.
+“We have made tremendous strides in raising the achievement levels of all Massachusetts students, but there is more we can do to prepare for the 21st century economy,” said the Governor.
 “RoxMAPP is about making significantly better and more effective use of the resources we have to develop the talent we have, to build a stronger economic future.”

 Primary Goals of the Partnership